 The Nature of Unresolved Childhood Trauma

-The term ‘childhood trauma’ can apply to a wide range of experiences and circumstances.
-Some undeniably serious and life-altering situations involve physical, emotional, or verbal abuse or neglect.
 Children may also experience trauma due to the death or serious illness of a parent, sibling or other loved one.

-Other situations, that may seem less significant to grown adults, can critically impact children, too.
+Other situations, that may seem less significant to grown adults, can critically impact children, too:

-Or traumatic reactions to bullying from other children or siblings.
+• Bullying from other children or siblings.

 Clearly, trauma in and of itself can impact a child seriously.